 A home automation protocol, also known as a home control technology, is a communication hardware language that transmits instructions to and from a device, either through wired or wireless communication.
 There are about a half dozen home automation protocols with various functionality.
-This guide will teach you more about each individual type of protocol.
-We'll start with the oldest protocols and work our way up to the newest ones.
+This guide will teach you more about each individual type of protocol, starting with the oldest protocols and working our way through to the newest.

 Insteon combines wired and wireless communication into a single system that offers great reliability and flexibility.
 The power line is typically used as a backup to the RF frequency used by the system.
 This allows commands to reach the proper destination with little to no interference.
 Insteon supports over 65,000 different commands and is one of the best options for upgrading the light switches in your home.
 Insteon offers limited compatibility with X10 devices, but with the proper equipment, you can streamline an older X10 system with Insteon technology.